nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > Help is also shown if you enter an incorrect command e.g. `run`

 #### Adding a task: `add`
-Adds a task which can be done at anytime.<br>
+Adds a task which can be done at anytime.

 Format: `add TASK_NAME`
 This will create a floating task without any start time, end time or deadline.
 Examples:

 * `add watch Star Wars`

-Adds a task to be done by a specific date.<br>
+Adds a task to be done by a specific date.

 Format: `add TASK_NAME /by DATE_TIME`  or `add TASK_NAME /before DATE_TIME`

 > Date formats are highly flexible and case-insensitive